SanaHameed2/splice-method-js/README.md

 ## How to Learn from This Repo

 - Read each example slowly and carefully.
-- Try to guess what the result will be before running it.
 - Change the numbers or values to see what happens.
 - Think: What happens if I remove more items?
 Or add at a different place?
+- Write your own small examples using `splice()` to test your understanding.

 This will help you learn by doing — not just reading.

 ---

-## Need Help?
+## Need any Help?

 If you don’t understand something or get stuck, that’s okay!
 You can:

-- Ask a question in the comments (if shared on GitHub)
+- Ask a question in the comments
 - Open an issue (if you're using GitHub)
 - Or message me if you’re learning with me